cometbft/cometbft/spec/p2p/reactor/reactor.md

 [issue](https://github.com/tendermint/tendermint/pull/9500).

 It is up to the reactor to define how to process the `AddPeer(Peer)` event.
-The typical behavior is to start routines that, given some conditions or events (e.g. messages), send messages to the added peer, using the provided `Peer` handler.
+The typical behavior is to start routines that, given some conditions or events, send messages to the added peer, using the provided `Peer` instance.
+The companion [API for Reactors](./p2p-api.md#peer-api) documents the methods provided by `Peer` instances, available from when they are added to the reactors.

 ## Stop Peer